What's going on in New World: gank squads, sweary wicker baskets, and a war on gold farmers

 Now there's a player that knows their own mind.
 If you're curious about the height limit on the houses, apparently you can build on the roof but not beyond the chimney's height.

 Finally: the classic, the golden oldie, the activity that has been around ever since there's been PvP.
+No, not scams (though there are plenty of those).
 Massive ambushes of unsuspecting players.

 I'm not sure there's anything particularly insightful to say about gank squads, except that this one did hide very well.
 Yes it sucks when you're on the end of it, but it's only a game and it is quite funny.